Random Abstract Simplicial Complexes Reduction: Complexity

-Finally we can conclude about the complexity of our algorithm in the supercritical regime: \begin{theorem}[Supercritical regime complexity] When in the supercritical regime, the complexity of the reduction algorithm to keep $k_0$ Betti numbers for the Vietoris-Rips complex on a binomial point process on the torus $\mathbb{T}^d_a$, is in $O(n^{k_0+1}2^n)$. \end{theorem} \begin{proof} This is a direct consequence of Theorem \ref{thm. comp} and Theorem \ref{sup}. \end{proof}
+We are now able to derive the complexity of the reduction algorithm in the supercritical regime: \begin{theorem} The reduction algorithm described in Alg.~\ref{alg_ra} for a Vietoris-Rips complex based on a binomial point process of $n$ points on the torus $\mathbb{T}^d_a$ in the supercritical regime such that $\frac{1}{n}=o(\theta)$ has a complexity in: